SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 # Natural Language Processing

+I don't want this to come across as an NLP tutorial so I'll skip most of the depth of converting the text into tokens and lemmatizing and such. ([Here's a great introduction anyways](https://towardsdatascience.com/machine-learning-text-processing-1d5a2d638958))

+##Preparing the text

-I don't want this to come across as an NLP tutorial so I'll skip most of the depth of converting the text into tokens and lemmatizing and such. ([Here's a great introduction anyways](https://towardsdatascience.com/machine-learning-text-processing-1d5a2d638958)) The jist of what I did was to combine all the text based columns such as job description, location, benefits, requirements, all into one column you might call my big wall of words.
+The jist of what I did was to combine all the text based columns such as job description, location, benefits, requirements, all into one column you might call my big wall of words.
 I then tokenize them, remove as much punctuation as I can, take out the stop words, Then finish with some lemmatizing.
 Finally as some seasoning out of the oven I lowercase them all and seperate neatly.
-Finally I taste test with my typical heavy slang test to make sure it's working nicely:
+Finally I taste test with my typical heavy slang test to make sure it's working nicely.
+Finally some chees- wait what was I saying?
+Im hungry...

+Result:

 ```python
 spacy_tokenizer("what?
 Hold on a second.
 I thought you were good bro..")
 output:
 ['hold', 'second', 'thought', 'good', 'bro', '..']
 ```

 I want to get my head around what kind of word differences there are so I made a not so scientific wordlcoud just to see the different kinds of words (if there are any) a fraud post might use compared to a nonfraud post.

 <img src="https://i.imgur.com/PachyD5.png"/>

+##The Final Countdown: Fitting the model

+To clarify again, This second test,, is literally just one column of an index, and one column of all the text put together.
+The taditional method above used over 15 columns to make its (trash quality) decision